Ludoviccccc/BatchQlearning/README.md

 # Implementation of a parallel Q-learning algorithm with pyTorch
-I follow the course CS 285 at UC Berkeley.
+I was inspired by course CS 285 at UC Berkeley.

 Q-learning with replay buffer and target network:<br>